1952 Hyderabad State Legislative Assembly election

 Elections to the Legislative Assembly of the Indian state of Hyderabad were held and Sri Burgula Rama Krishna Rao took oath as First Chief Minister of Hyderabad State on 6 March 1952.
 564 candidates competed for the 175 seats in the Assembly.
 There were 33 two-member constituencies and 109 constituencies single-member constituencies.

+Contestants

 Indian National Congress

 The Congress Party won a clear majority of the seats in the assembly (93 seats out of 175), with 41.86% of the popular vote.
 Prominent Congress MLAs from Hyderabad District included Dr. G. S. Melkote and Gopal Rao Ekbote.
 Kashinath Rao Vaidya, the Congress MLA from Begum Bazar, was elected Speaker of the Assembly after the election.

 People's Democratic Front

 The elections were held in the aftermath of the Telangana armed struggle.
 The communists had called off their guerrilla campaign in October 1951, just few months before the polls.
 The Communist Party of India was banned in the state at the time, but contested the election under the cover of the People's Democratic Front.
 The PDF won all of the seats in Nalgonda district.